HMS Rapid (1916): Design

 Rapid was one of two M-class destroyers ordered by the British Admiralty from John I. Thornycroft & Company in May 1915 as part of the Fifth War Construction Programme.
 Rapid and Ready differed from the Admiralty design in having more powerful engines, which gave them a higher potential speed.
 The speed increase was to combat a rumoured German design that was capable of 36 kn.
 Thornycroft had previously delivered four other M-class destroyers to the Admiralty to slightly different specifications, and together they are considered to be a single class.

 Rapid was 274 ft long overall and 265 ft long between perpendiculars, with a beam of 27 ft 6 in and a draught of 10 ft.
 Displacement was 1033 LT normal and 1208 LT full load.
 Three Yarrow boilers fed steam to Brown-Curtis steam turbines rated at 26500 shp which drove three shafts, giving a design speed of 35 kn, although the ship reached 35.45 kn during trials.
 Three funnels were fitted, the centre one being wider than the others, a feature shared with the R-class destroyers designed by Thornycroft.
 A total of 275 LT of fuel oil was carried, giving a design range of 1620 nmi at 20 kn.

 Armament consisted of three single QF 4 in Mk IV guns on the ship's centreline, with one on the forecastle, one aft and one between the second and third funnels.
-Four 21 in torpedoes torpedoes were carried in two twin rotating mounts.
+Four 21 in torpedoes were carried in two twin rotating mounts.
 By 1920, the ship was equipped with a single QF 2-pounder 40 mm "pom-pom" anti-aircraft gun.
 The vessel had a complement of 82 officers and ratings.